Xiaosunhub/StringPlus/README.md

-StringPlus - C++String Enhancement Library
+StringPlus - Open Source C++String Enhancement Library

 StringPlus is an optimized extension of the C++standard library std:: string, providing richer and more convenient string manipulation functions.